harshitkapoor03/path-controller/README.md

 Three AI tools were used actively throughout development:

 **Claude (Anthropic)** was the primary development tool.
-It was used for architecture planning and the rationale behind single-node vs multi-node design, algorithm selection (why cubic splines, why chord-length, why Pure Pursuit), initial code generation for all five modules, debugging the looping-path bug and designing the progress window fix, writing the test suite including the ROS2 integration tests, and iterating on the adaptive velocity blending formula.
+It was used for architecture planning and the rationale behind the algorithms, debugging the looping-path bug and designing the progress window fix, writing the test suite including the ROS2 integration tests, and iterating on the adaptive velocity blending formula.